YuriD4/TradingRobots/Trend Change Simple/README.md

 1. **Range Detection**: The robot identifies the price range from the previous day between 16:00 and 00:00 (server time)
 2. **False Breakout Detection**: The robot waits for price to break out of this range by a configurable number of points
-3. **Return Signal**: When price returns back into the range (1 point above the lower boundary for buy signals, or 1 point below the upper boundary for sell signals), the robot opens a position
+3. **Return Signal**: When price returns back into the range (1 point above the lower boundary for buy signals, or 1 point below the upper boundary for sell signals) within a configurable time frame, the robot opens a position
 4. **Stop Loss & Take Profit**: Fixed stop loss and take profit levels based on configuration
 5. **Trailing Stop**: When profit reaches the stop loss distance, the stop loss is moved to breakeven
 6. **Reversal System**: If a trade closes at a loss, the robot can reverse and open the opposite trade (configurable)